Sieboldianus/PHOTO-GEOTAG-TOOLS/readme.md

 ## Other Important Downloads

-This is a youtube turotial/workshop that guides through the generation of Flickr tag maps, which includes the use of ArcGIS PHOTO GEOTAG TOOLS:
+This is a youtube tutorial/ workshop that guides through the generation of Flickr tag maps, which includes the use of ArcGIS PHOTO GEOTAG TOOLS:

 * [Youtube Workshop](https://www.youtube.com/watch?v=3K_oVk4vhHE)